-Q9 What activities would you like to see provided from the list below when the Barrow Road
+Q9 What activities would you like to see provided from the list below when the Barrow Road different features could best be organised and managed.
+These case studies (of Harwell/Cholsey /Chinnor/Steeple Aston) are summarised in Appendix 1.

 4. Learning from the Experience of Others